r3ginam/School_District_Analysis/README.md

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-  It does not change THS's ranking amongst other schools.
+  - It does not change THS's ranking amongst other schools.
 Thomas is still the second highest performing school when compared based on the percent of students passing math and reading.

 * How does replacing the ninth-grade scores affect the following:

     - Scores by school spending
+        When rounded to the nearest ones or tenths place, the school spending dataframe shows no change.
      Original

      ![](Resources/spending_summary_orig.png)